OSOceanAcoustics/echopop/docs/install.md

 :class: example
 The `-e` flag means that you are installing Echopop in a development mode, which allows you to not only use but also develop and edit the source code.
 :::

+## Optional: Using WSL on Windows

+For Windows users, consider creating environments in Windows Subsystem for Linux (WSL) for improved compatibility with Linux-based tools.
+See the [official WSL documentation](https://docs.microsoft.com/en-us/windows/wsl/) for setup instructions.